Roming22/template-python-package/README.md

 ### File system organization

 - `src`: the source code of the application, and nothing more.
 - `tools`: anything else that's required to make the project work but is not a part of the application.
-This may include source code, shell scripts, configuration files, etc...
+This may include source code, shell scripts, configuration files, etc. `tooling` is used to explicitely link the various configuration files to the software that requires it.
 - `tests`: holds tests that can be run with `pytest`.

 ### CI/CD